 - Make a Wishing Wall full of the things each family member is hoping for in the new year.

-- Make a giant nest on the floor with all the kid’s favorite pillows, blankets, stuffed animals, etc. and watch a new movie like Small Foot or an old favorite like Willy Wonka.
+- Make a giant nest on the floor with all the kid’s favorite pillows, blankets, stuffed animals, etc. and watch a wintry movie like Small Foot or an old favorite like Willy Wonka.
+(Just fast-forward the freaky tunnel scene…)

 - Hide one of these conversation cards around the dining room (under plates, behind cups, etc.).
 Have them each find one card (perhaps after they ate their green beans?) and talk about them throughout the meal.